grain-lang/grain-lang.org/src/stdlib/map.md

 reject : ((k, v) -> Bool, Map<k, v>) -> Void
 ```

-Removes all key-value pairs that the predicate returned `true` for.
+Removes all key-value pairs that the predicate returned `true` for from the map.